Citipati: Zamyn Khondt oviraptorid

 The Zamyn Khondt oviraptorid is a well-known oviraptorid represented by a single and rather complete specimen (IGM 100/42) collected from the Zamyn Khondt (also spelled as Dzamin Khond) locality of the Djadokhta Formation.
 Since the type skull and body remains of Oviraptor are crushed and partially preserved, the Zamyn Khondt oviraptorid had become the quintessential depiction of the former, even appearing in scientific literature with the label Oviraptor philoceratops.

 Clark with team have pointed out that this distinctive-looking, tall-crested oviraptorid has more features of the skull in common with Citipati than it does with Oviraptor.
 Though being different in the crest shape of the skull, the Zamyn Khondt oviraptorid is similar to Citipati in the shape of the narial region and premaxilla morphology.
 They considered this oviraptorid to belong to the genus, however, they could neither confirm nor disregard that this specimen represents a second species of Citipati.
 Lü Junchang and colleagues in 2004 found this specimen to be closely related to Oviraptor, Phil Senter with team in 2007 placed it close to neither genus, and in 2020 Gregory F. Funston and colleagues found it to be the sister taxon of Citipati.

 Description

 Citipati was a large-bodied oviraptorid, with the largest individuals being emu-sized animals; it has been estimated at 2.5–2.9 m in length with a weight between 75–110 kg, and was one of the largest known oviraptorosaurs until the description of Gigantoraptor.
 Based on their humeral lengths, IGM 100/1004 was about 11% larger than IGM 100/979.
 Like other oviraptorids, Citipati had an unusually long neck and shortened tail compared to most other theropods.
 The presence of a pygostyle and the brooding pose in specimens of Citipati indicate the presence of large wing and tail feathers, and plumage.
 Other oviraptorids and oviraptorosaurs are also known to have been feathered.
+The evidence of pisiform bone has also been reported in a specimen referred to Citipati cf. osmolskae (IGM 100/3621) along with the indeterminate troodontid specimen (IGM 100/3686), providing evidence of replacement of the ulnare by the pisiform before the origin of birds, and close to the origins of flight in theropods.